When teachers stop learning, so do students.

 As an evolving educator, I look for ways to add to my learning and leadership.
 In the past school year, I exemplified my abilities to coach and lead in various ways including:

-- built effective discipline practices, ensuring solid relationships with students and parents
+- built effective discipline practices, ensuring solid relationships with administrators, teachers, students, and parents

-- developed multiple sessions of social-emotional-learning (SEL) student-focused tutorial programs that are/will be implemented with the entire student body
+- developed multiple sessions of social-emotional-learning (SEL) student-focused tutorial programs that are/will be implemented with the entire MHS student body

 - worked with developing teachers, such as training first-year science teachers and mentoring a student teacher, to build strong classroom management practices and intentional lesson cycles to enhance student learning and experiences

 - coordinated 300+ volunteers for Back to School Fair for LISD

 By integrating these skills with my secondary and elementary teaching experience and curriculum-building skills, I will strive to coach and strengthen LISD teachers providing professional learning opportunities that in turn positively impact our students' learning.

 As an instructional leader and facilitator, my goal is to: